About this book

-Being Muslim presents an up-front and readable explanation of the most complex and emotion-laden issues of our troubled times.
-The varying branches of Islam are analyzed and their history outlined -- but the focus is on the present.
+Being Muslim is written for Muslims and non-Muslims alike.
+It presents a readable explanation of the most complex and emotion-laden issues of our troubled times.
+The varying branches of Islam are analyzed and their history outlined — but the focus is on the present.

 In speaking about and crossing political, cultural and religious divisions, this book offers a unique perspective, forged in Canada, a country where people from everywhere on earth have found a way to live in peace.
 Terrorism.
 Wars.
 Jihad.
 Hijab.
 Polygamy.
 Muhammad's many wives.
 Muslim prayer.
 Female circumcision.
 Honor killings.
 Sharia.
 Stoning.
 Status of Muslim women.
-All these topics and more are tackled in this fascinating and informative book.
+All these topics and more are tackled in this fascinating and informative book for young adult readers.

-Selected for the Booklist Top 10 Religion Books for Youth 2007
+- Commended Booklist Top 10 Religion Books for Youth, 2007

 - Commended Booklist Top 10 Youth Series - Nonfiction, 2007